 If all the advice and recommendations are followed the keyworker may apply for funding for an extended period of residential addiction treatment (rehab) at a clinic like Castle Craig.

 Primarily because of the lack of funding in councils and local authorities, not every individual is able to get funding for residential rehab.

-At Castle Craig, it has been our experience that people referred into treatment by local authorities tend to have been in active addiction for many years.
+At Castle Craig, it has been our experience that people referred to treatment by local authorities tend to have been inactive addiction for many years.

 To find out more about Castle Craig’s Admissions Procedure please click here

 If you would like to talk to our Admissions Team please click here.

 To find out more about addiction treatment at Castle Craig please click here